 What We Do

 We make grants to pay the secondary school costs of the brightest poor children from primary schools in Mahera, Shenge, Bonthe, Kroo Bay and Foredugu.
 Although the government in 2018 abolished secondary school fees, other costs are beyond the means of Sierra Leone's poorest families.
-The Head Teachers of schools in Mahera, Shenge, Bonthe, Kroo Bay and Foredugu villages select children from very poor homes who have achieved top results (a score of 280 or more) in the final primary school exams.
-In January 2022 we were sponsoring 38 children.
-We will pay their educational costs through secondary school provided they do well in the national BECE exam at the end of the third year (a score of 25 or less - the lower the score in BECE , the better the performance).
-The costs we meet include uniform, shoes, school bag, the best quality textbooks, examination fees and extra lessons prior to exams.
-Sometimes we provide students with solar lights for evening study, a small table and chair and a mattress and mosquito netto prevent malaria.
+The Head Teachers of schools in Mahera, Shenge, Bonthe, Kroo Bay and Foredugu villages select children from very poor homes who have achieved top results (a score of 290 or more) in the final primary school exams.
+In June 2025 we were sponsoring 85 children.
+We will pay their educational costs through secondary school provided they do well in the national BECE exam at the end of the third year (a score of 19 or less - the lower the score in BECE , the better the performance).
+The costs we meet include uniform, shoes, school bag, solar light for evening study, the best quality textbooks, examination fees and extra lessons prior to exams.
+Sometimes we provide students with a small table and chair and a mattress and mosquito netto prevent malaria.
+We provide girls with two sets of washable sanitary pads so that they do not miss days at school each month.

 Senneh cannot walk so we gave him a mobility cart.
 We also paid for a solar light for his room so that he can study after dark and mosquito netting for his windows.
 Senneh aged 17 is an orphan living in very poor conditions.
 No student can succeed if they cannot study after dark, which comes early in Sierra Leone, or if school attendance is prevented by malaria.
 Before we gave Senneh his solar light he would leave his home every evening and sit under a street light to study.
 But for about six months each year the rains make this impossible.
 His recent text reads: